neverfap-deluxe/nfd-api/content/content_quotes/_index.md

 ---

+Hello there internet stranger.

-Essentially, this is where you can view a list of all the various visual items on the website.
-This is in addition to new ones I've personally created!
-It will slowly be populated in due time :D
+This is where you can view a list of all the various visual items on the website.
+In addition to a variety of new ones that I've personally created!

 <!-- Mention how they're also available on pinterest etc. -->